daattali/beautiful-jekyll/_posts/2016-06-06-enabling-copy-and-paste-in-the-vsphere-virtual-console.md

 ### Per virtual machine

 In order to enable copy and/or paste there are two lines to add in the configuration of the virtual machine.
 These two lines are to be added in the advanced configuration.
-If you want to enable
+To enable in the vSphere web client the VM needs to be powered off otherwise the "edit